govindmohan0/Huffman-Coding/Readmecompression.md

 # Huffman Coding Compression and Decompression

 ## Overview
-This program demonstrates file compression and decompression using Huffman coding algorithm in C++.
+This program demonstrates file compression and decompression using Huffman coding algorithm in Python.

 ## Features
 - Compresses a text file using Huffman coding algorithm.